MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 > [!NOTE]
 > You cannot allow or prevent custom scripts to an individual user's OneDrive.

-## Manage custom script from SharePoint tenant administration
+## Manage custom script from SharePoint admin center

 > [!NOTE]
-> If you don't see the new options in SharePoint tenant administration, it means that the feature is not enbaled in your tenant yet.
+> If you don't see the new options in SharePoint tenant administration, it means that the feature is not enabled in your tenant yet.
 Every customer will have this new set of capabilities enabled by end of June 2024.

-Tenants administrators have a set of tools available in SharePoint tenant administration to manage custom script among their organization.
-Specifically, tenant admninistrators can do the following:
+Tenants administrators have a set of tools available in SharePoint tenant administration to manage custom script within their organization.
+Specifically, tenant administrators can do the following:
 * verify custom script status
 * change custom script settings
 * persist custom script settings

 ### Verify custom script status
-A new "Custom script" column is now available in the "Active sites" page under "sites.
+A new "Custom script" column is now available in the "Active sites" page under "sites".
 ![Active sites view with custom script column visible](https://github.com/MicrosoftDocs/OfficeDocs-SharePoint/assets/46542683/232a2283-7f38-4f77-b32d-e076bbcbbb01)

 The column can be added to any view.
 A new "Custom script allowed sites" is also available to provide an easy access to all the sites where custom script is enabled: